-There's plenty of fun to be had in the kitchen this half term with our recipes and tips for baking with children.
+There's plenty of fun to be had in the kitchen with our recipes and tips for baking with children.

 Baking is a wonderful way to spark a lifelong love of the kitchen in your children.
 It teaches kids about the processes of cooking: following a recipe (even if you're the one doing it), measuring, combining ingredients and applying heat to create a wonderful transformation.
 It's messy (and therefore fun!) and the results are hard to resist.
 Here are our suggestions for baking with kids: